Pete Waterman: Sport

-In addition to his passion for music and railways, Waterman is also a supporter of Walsall F.C.
+In addition to his passion for music and railways, Waterman is also a supporter of Walsall F.C. though he supported Coventry City for many years.
 He is also a rugby league fan and is president of League 1 side Coventry Bears.

 Honours

 In 2001, Waterman was made an Honorary Doctor of Business Administration by Coventry University for his services to the pop industry.
 In 2004, he was awarded an honorary doctorate in music by University College Chester.
 In the New Year Honours List published 31 December 2004, he was made an OBE for his services to music.
 In December 2006, he became a patron of the newly formed charity, the City, Lambeth and Southwark Music Education Trust.
 In 2016, Waterman was awarded Fellowship of the Royal Northern College of Music (FRNCM), making him the first pop musician to be given the award.